nubificus/urunc/docs/image-building.md

   rootfs, which will get attached to the unikernel.
 - `com.urunc.unikernel.blkMntPoint`: The mount point of the block image to attach in the unikernel.
-- `com.urunc.unikernel.version`: The version of the unikernel framework (e.g.
+- `com.urunc.unikernel.unikernelVersion`: The version of the unikernel framework (e.g.
   0.17.0).

 Due to the fact that [Docker](https://www.docker.com/) and some high-level